compute-io/gammainc/README.md

 #### gammainc( x, a[, opts] )

 Evaluates element-wise the regularized incomplete gamma function. `x` can be a [`number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), [`array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) or [`matrix`](https://github.com/dstructs/matrix). `a` has to be either an `array` or `matrix` of equal dimensions as `x` or a single number.
-The function returns either an `array` with the same length as the base `array`, a `matrix` with the same dimensions as the base `matrix` or a single number.
+The function returns either an `array` with the same length as the `x` `array`, a `matrix` with the same dimensions as the `x` `matrix` or a single number.
 The domain of the function are the non-negative real numbers for `x` and the positve real numbers for `a`.
 If supplied a value outside the domain, the function returns `NaN`.
 For both the regularized and unregularized versions of the incomplete gamma function, in this implementation the first argument is `x` and the second argument is the scale factor `a`.

 ``` javascript
 var matrix = require( 'dstructs-matrix' ),